Table of Contents

-5. When sewing with laminated cotton fabric, it’s still okay to iron it, but always use a pressing cloth (another piece of fabric) so it doesn’t melt under your iron!
+When sewing with laminated cotton fabric, it’s still okay to iron it, but always use a pressing cloth (another piece of fabric), so it doesn’t melt under your iron!

-6. Inspired by Pinterest, I also made my son a little tray to use with it out of a cardboard box.
-To make this part, just cut the flaps off of a box, and then cut “tunnels” in the two wider sides.
-I also taped a smaller box to the side, to make a storage container for toys or other snacks.
+Inspired by Pinterest, I also made my son a little tray to use out of a cardboard box.
 The placemat fits perfectly on top!
+Just cut the flaps off of a box and then cut “tunnels” in the two wider sides to make this part.
+I also taped a smaller box to the side to make a storage container for toys or other snacks.

-My nearest Kroger store is one of my favorites to visit, because it has everything I need, but it’s also not huge, so I can get in and out quickly.
-When my son gets kind of hungry… I mean “hangry”… he’s far from my favorite shopping companion.
-But I do keep lots of snacks in my mom bag, and a pack of these crackers always put him in a better mood.
+My nearest Kroger store is one of my favorites to visit because it has everything I need, but it’s also not huge so that I can get in and out quickly.
+When my son gets hungry… I mean “hangry”… he’s far from my favorite shopping companion.
+But I keep lots of snacks in my mom’s bag, and a pack of these crackers always puts him in a better mood.
 I’m so glad that RITZ Filled Sandwich Crackers are now available at Kroger stores!
 I usually find them in the lunchbox section, nearby the applesauce pouches my son also loves.